-After breast cancer, cervical cancer is the most common cancer in women under the age of 45.
-Worldwide, more than 500,000 women are diagnosed with this form of cancer every year.
+Cervical cancer is the second most common cancer in women under the age of 45, after breast cancer.
+Worldwide, more than 650,000 women are diagnosed with this cancer each year.
 About half of these women do not survive the disease.
-Over 80% of these women live in developing countries.
-They are often young mothers who are central to the household and indispensable to the family income.
-When they are gone, it has major consequences for the family and the village they live in.
+Over 90% of these women live in developing countries.
+They are often young mothers who are the linchpin of the household and indispensable to the family income.
+When they fall away, it has major consequences for the family and the village in which they live.

 The wry thing about these facts is that cervical cancer is preventable and 100% curable if the symptoms are diagnosed and treated in time.